PlaceNL/Eendragt/README.md

 - Name the bot after a famous old ship.
 - Use [avatar.png](images/avatar.png) as the avatar for the bot

+This is not mandatory.
+You are also free to copy any individual features.

 Thanks!

 ## Guide